-Describe the reasons for allocation priorities and any obstacles to addressing underserved needs addressing these community, social and economic development needs of low-income persons and their communities is of paramount importance to the County.
+Describe the reasons for allocation priorities and any obstacles to addressing underserved needs

+The primary objective of the County's CPD programs is the development of viable urban communities by providing decent, safe, and sanitary housing, and expanding economic opportunities principally for persons of low and moderate-income.
+The mission of meeting and addressing these community, social, and economic development needs of low-income persons and their communities is of paramount importance to the County.
 Unfortunately, there are barriers and challenges that hinder the development and implementation of important programs intended to serve those most in need.